tvpollet/tvpollet.github.io/thesis_topics.md

 * [Utrecht Homesickness Questionnaire]( https://doi.org/10.1348/000712602162508){:target="_blank"}
 * [Food Disgust scale](https://doi.org/10.1016/j.foodqual.2017.07.013){:target="_blank"}

-## Guardian 'blind dates' database.
-<a href="#thesis-introduction">back to top</a>

-The Guardian news paper has a returning column in its weekend edition whereby [people go on a date](https://www.theguardian.com/lifeandstyle/series/blind-date){:target="_blank"}.
-We are compiling a database on these dates.

-In this project you will contribute to the database, and then you can use the database for your project.
-It allows you to answer questions on for example, whether men or women are more 'choosy'.
-Why do some people get high ratings and others low ratings?
-Are homosexual dates more or less likely to find a match than heterosexual dates?

-## Celebrities
-<a href="#thesis-introduction">back to top</a>

-In this project, you would examine age gaps in relationships in Hollywood celebrities in their marriages or examine late life fatherhood of celebrities.
-We want to examine to which degree they are similar or different from the general population.
-For example, do male celebrities father children later in life than the typical American man?

 ## Traffic behaviour: Gender differences in risk taking.
 <a href="#thesis-introduction">back to top</a>